jlspeeddragon/TankExporter/README.md

 #### This is an ongoing project by me..
 Coffee_

+## Version 48:
+Added "Reload Textures" to the context menu on the tier tabs.

 ## Version 47:
 Updated to work with the last version 1.0.2.0 of the game.
 Removed version 43 from GitHub.
 Its unusable with 1.0.2.0.